May 28, 2021 was “The Hedges Centennial Day”

-The twelve and one-half acres, including 1,500 feet of lakefront, that make up The Hedges camp on Blue Mountain Lake were once part of several hundred acres owned by Hiram Duryea, born August 12, 1834.
-He acquired the land including 1,500 feet of lakefront that became known as the Duryea Camp on August 1st of 1880.
+The twelve and one-half acres, including 1,500 feet of lakefront, that make up The Hedges rustic resort on Blue Mountain Lake were once part of the 162 acres owned by Hiram Duryea.
+He acquired the land including 1,500 feet of lakefront that became known as the Duryea Camp on August 1, 1880.

-Hiram Duryea had a remarkably successful career in the military, progressing from the rank of First Lieutenant in 1855 to the rank of Colonel by September 1862.
-Colonel Duryea commanded the 5th New York Infantry know as Duryea’s Zouves during the first part of the civil war.
-In November of 1862 the colonel was forced to resign from the Army of the Potomac due to ill health.
+Duryea, born on August 12, 1834, had a remarkably successful career in the military, progressing from the rank of Captain in 1855 to the rank of Lieutenant by September 1862.
+Colonel Duryea commanded the 5th New York Infantry known as Duryea’s Zouves during the first part of the civil war.
+In November of 1862 he was forced to resign from the Army of the Potomac due to ill health.
 In March of 1865 Duyea was brevetted Brigadier General by Congress for his “distinguished conduct at the battle of Gaines’ Mill, Va.”

 After his military career Duryea joined the family business eventually becoming President of the National Starch Company in 1890.
 His tough determination combined with the talents of his brilliant son, Chester were the elements of his success in the starch industry.
 Chester discovered new uses for corn starch.
 Using his shrewd business sense Duryea parlayed his son’s ideas into millions of dollars.